The-Brado/fastapi-app-deployment-with-ansible/README.md

 ## Ansible Scripts
 For this project I made use of ansible roles to modularise my script and make it easy to debugg in the case of an error.
 My scripts includes `hosts.ini`, `playbook.yml`, `ansible.cfg`, and different role directory for each aspect of the application

+## Usage
+The command to run the ansible script is `ansible-playbook -i hosts.ini playbook.ynl`